Harry Potter and the Methods of Rationality: Plot

-Hermione establishes the organization S.P.H.E.W. to protest misogyny in heroism and fight bullies.
-This causes widespread chaos, and the group's activities are put on pause.
-She and Draco are manipulated into believing she attempted the murder of the latter, and Harry pays his fortune to Lucius Malfoy to save Hermione from Azkaban.
-A surprised Lucius accepts and withdraws Draco from Hogwarts.
-The wizarding world theorize that Quirrell is David Monroe, a long-missing opponent of Voldemort.
-A mountain troll enters Hogwarts and kills Hermione before Harry manages to kill it.
-Grieving, Harry vows to resurrect Hermione and preserves her body.
-Harry absolves the Malfoys of guilt in Hermione's murder in exchange for Lucius returning his money, exonerating Hermione, and returning Draco to Hogwarts.
+Later, after several bullying incidents, Hermione establishes the student organization S.P.H.E.W. to protest misogyny in heroism and fight bullies, causing widespread chaos.
+She is accused of attempting to murder Draco; Harry pays Lucius Malfoy, Draco's father, to prevent her from being sentenced to Azkaban, and Lucius withdraws Draco from Hogwarts.
+Harry and Dumbledore's Order of the Phoenix theorize that Quirrell is David Monroe, a long-missing opponent of Voldemort.
+Later, a mountain troll enters Hogwarts and kills Hermione before Harry manages to slay it.
+Grieving, Harry vows to resurrect Hermione and negotiates with Lucius, absolving the Malfoys of guilt in her murder in exchange for Lucius returning his money, cancelling his debt, acknowledging her innocence, and returning Draco to Hogwarts.

-Quirrell starts eating unicorns, supposedly to delay death from a disease.
-Near the end of the year, he captures Harry, revealing himself as Voldemort's spirit possessing Quirrell and how he framed and murdered Hermione by proxy.
-He coerces Harry into helping him steal the Philosopher's Stone, an artifact for performing permanent transmutation as transfiguration is otherwise temporary, by promising to resurrect Hermione.
-They succeed when Dumbledore appears and tries to seal Voldemort outside time.
-Voldemort endangers Harry, forcing Dumbledore to seal himself instead.
+Near year's end, Harry discovers Quirrell drinking unicorn blood, supposedly to delay death from a health condition.
+A month later, Quirrell tricks and captures Harry, revealing himself as Voldemort's spirit possessing Quirrell and how he framed and murdered Hermione.
+He coerces Harry into helping him steal the Philosopher's Stone, which can make temporary transmutations permanent, from a magical mirror in Hogwarts, by promising to resurrect Hermione in exchange.
+After they succeed, Dumbledore appears and tries to seal Voldemort outside time; Voldemort endangers Harry, forcing Dumbledore to seal himself instead.

-Voldemort's spirit abandons Quirrell and incarnates using the Stone; he and Harry resurrect Hermione with the power of the Stone and Harry's True Patronus.
-Voldemort murders Quirrell as a human sacrifice for a ritual to give Hermione a Horcrux and the superpowers of a mountain troll and unicorn, rendering her near-immortal.
-Knowing Harry is prophesied to destroy the world, Voldemort holds Harry at gunpoint, strips him naked, summons his Death Eaters, forces Harry into a magical oath to never risk destroying the world, and orders his murder.
-Harry improvises a partial Transfiguration into carbon nanotubes that beheads every Death Eater and maims Voldemort.
-He stuns, memory-wipes, and transfigures him into his ring's jewel.
-Harry claims the Stone and stages a scene looking like "David Monroe" died defeating Voldemort and resurrected Hermione.
+Voldemort's spirit abandons Quirrell and uses the Stone to incarnate himself; he and Harry resurrect Hermione, whose body Harry had stolen and preserved, using the Stone and Harry's True Patronus.
+Voldemort gives Hermione the magic of a mountain troll and unicorn through sacrificial rituals, rendering her near-immortal.
+He then murders Quirrell as a human sacrifice to give her a Horcrux.
+Knowing that prophecy foretells that Harry endangers the world, Voldemort summons Lucius and his other Death Eaters, forces Harry to swear an Unbreakable Vow never to risk destroying the world, and orders his murder.
+Harry quickly improvises an attack using partial Transfiguration that kills every Death Eater and incapacitates Voldemort, whom he memory-wipes and transfigures into his ring's jewel.
+He claims the Stone and stages a scene to make people believe that "David Monroe" died defeating Voldemort and resurrected Hermione.

-After the battle, Harry receives Dumbledore's letters, learning Dumbledore gambled the world's future on him due to prophecies and let Harry inherit his positions and assets.
-Harry helps a grieving Draco find his mother, Narcissa, and plans with the resurrected Hermione to overhaul wizarding society by destroying Azkaban with the True Patronus and using the Philosopher's Stone to grant everyone immortality.
+After the battle, McGonagall gives Dumbledore's letters to Harry, who learns from them that prophecies had convinced Dumbledore to gamble the future of the world's peoples on him and bequeath his positions and assets to him.
+Harry helps a grieving Draco find his mother, Narcissa, and plans to close Azkaban, expecting Hermione to destroy its Dementors using the True Patronus.
+He plans to use the Philosopher's Stone to restore people's health and youth.